Dr Heather Morgan, School of Medicine, Medical Sciences & Nutrition

 Students strategically develop policy evaluation skills and enhance employability for related roles by focusing on and documenting their progress alongside performing a policy evaluation.
 Students present this assessment in an appraisal document (proforma), with professional development components for policy evaluation, including structured objectives (intentions) and appraisal (outcomes), plus before and after skills matrices.

-For the first part (formative), students are guided in an early synchronous session to create a SMART action plan to achieve personal, employability and academic goals and objectives re policy evaluation and prepare a skills matrix.
+For the first part (formative), students are guided in an early synchronous session to create a to achieve personal, employability and academic goals and objectives re policy evaluation and prepare a skills matrix.
 Students receive pre-submission feedback, develop skills throughout subsequent teaching, and undertake online peer appraisals (a week before submission).
 They evaluate achievement of continuing professional development goals with classmates (being appraised and appraising others).
 For the second part (summative), they reflect and finalise their submissions.
 This is worth 30% of the final grade and assesses three of six Intended Learning Outcomes (ILOs).

 - Impact